DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 ```
 _Figure 2: A successful SSH connection_

+### Attaching a USB Serial Console Cable
+Secure Shell doesn't work if there's no IP address to connect to.
+This can happen if the machine is malfunctioning.
+Most of the time, you can hook up a monitor and keyboard to figure out what's wrong.
+But, the normal state of a WiFi Access Point is to operate without a monitor and keyboard.

+To avoid being stuck with no access, Raspberry Pi OS has the ability to use a serial console.
+Adafruit has an excellent tutorial on [setting up a serial console on Raspberry Pi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/).

+You can skip the bits about using raspi-config or editing config.txt.
+The Ansible automation will take care of all these tasks.
+All you need to do is wire the cable and install drivers on the remote machine.

+>If this sounds too complex and you want to just stick with using a monitor and keyboard in a pinch, that's fine too.
+However, the automation will still enable serial console regardless of it being wired or not.
+This will not cause a problem.

 ### Installing Ansible
 The Ansible package is installed from the Raspberry Pi OS repository using a simple shell script you can find at: